 Everyone has certain times of the day when they are most productive.
 Do the tasks that require the most concentration at your peak times, and you’ll get more done.
 Setting your own hours and working at your preferred time is one of the major perks of being an entrepreneur whether you work from home or an office, but do so responsibly.

 “Being your own boss has to be used responsibly just like any other type of freedom.” – Syed Irfan Ajmal

 Try the Pomodoro Technique

 This time management technique was popularized in the 1980s but remains relevant today.
 Set a timer for 25 minutes and work uninterrupted on the task at hand for 25 minutes.
 When the timer goes off, set it again for 5 minutes.
 Walk away from the task and clear your mind.
 When the timer goes off again, your break is over, and it’s time to get back to work, whether on the same task or a different one.
 The 25-minute increment seems to be optimal for concentration.

 Note from the editor (Syed Irfan Ajmal): You don’t need to have the tangible tomato-shaped device to use the Pomodoro time management technique.
 I just started using a free mobile app called Flat Tomato and it seems to work pretty good.

 Use a Kanban Board

 A Kanban board is a way to graphically arrange tasks so you can see their progression as they are accomplished.
-You can get software to do this, or use a whiteboard or corkboard.
+You can get a software to do this, or use a whiteboard or corkboard.
 Each task is broken down, and the steps are moved across the board to completion.

 Whether you use your newfound time doing things that will grow your business, or enjoying time with your family and friends, it’s always good to get more done in less time.